udos86/ng-dynamic-forms/README.md

 [**dynamic form cookbook**](https://angular.io/docs/ts/latest/cookbook/dynamic-form.html).
 It simplifies all the hard, troublesome work of implementing handcrafted forms by building upon a layer of non-redundant object models.
-Moreover it provides a flexible system of dynamic ui components with out of the box support for **Angular 2 Material** and **Bootstrap**.
+It also provides a flexible system of dynamic ui components with out of the box support for **Angular 2 Material** and **Bootstrap**.

 ##Getting Started